-As a best practice, most SaaS/subscription companies should be reminding customers in-app when they are past-due.
+As a best practice, most SaaS/subscription companies should remind customers in-app when they are past-due.

 Intercom.
 Other in-app messengers would work too, but with the popularity of Intercom we'll focus on this integration with Stripe.